VojtechStep/rocq-prover.org/data/pages/code_of_conduct.md

 If you believe someone is violating the code of conduct, we ask that you report it by emailing the Rocq Code of Conduct enforcement team at
-<coq-conduct@inria.fr> or, at your discretion, any member of the team.
+<rocq-conduct@inria.fr> or, at your discretion, any member of the team.
 Confidentiality with regard to the reporter of an incident will be maintained while dealing with it.